OwurakuYeboah/Spring_REST_Service/README.md

 ```

 Here, you can change the database name, username and password to fit your SQL Server database.
+Note that the username and password correspond to the SQL authentication of your database.

 You are now ready to run!